Stocks dip from record levels ahead of Fed

-The MSCI world equity index, which tracks shares in 49 countries, fell 0.1% by 0810 GMT, following a muted session in Asia and slight early losses in Europe.
+The MSCI world equity index (.MIWD00000PUS), which tracks shares in 49 countries, fell 0.1% by 0810 GMT, following a muted session in Asia and slight early losses in Europe.

 The index is up 9% year-to-date, underpinned by expectations that rising vaccination rates will allow more economies to recover and give a big boost to company profits.